-CEO EVALUATION

-With respect to our CEO, the Chairman of our Board gathers input from all non-employee directors and completes an assessment of the CEO's performance.
+CEO EVALUATION 6 OTHER NEO EVALUATION 6 With respect to our CEO, the Chairman of our Board gathers input from all non-employee directors and completes an assessment of the CEO's performance.
 The Chairman solicits feedback and assesses our CEO based on the Company's performance, his individual performance and his interactions with directors.
 Once the Chairman receives the solicited input, the Chairman reviews all pertinent information with the Committee, which then evaluates the CEO's performance in light of the goals and objectives relevant to the CEO's compensation.

-The Committee determines, approves and submits to the Board for ratification the CEO's compensation.
+With respect to the other Named Executive Officers, our CEO assigns a performance rating for each Named Executive Officer, and proposes compensation adjustments where appropriate.
+The performance rating the CEO assigns to each of the other Named Executive Officers is based on his assessment of such officer's (i) achievement of individual objectives and goals; (ii) contributions to the Company's short- and long-term goals and performance; and (iii) leadership competencies and how such officer achieved the applicable goals. igodot • The Committee determines, approves and submits to the Board for ratification the CEO's compensation.
+The Committee reviews and discusses the CEO's performance ratings and compensation recommendations for each other Named Executive Officer and then approves the compensation payable to each other Named Executive Officer.